VictorScoolExper/SQL_ZTM/README.md

 # sql
-Course on SQL databases using Postgres
+This repo contains notes taken from the ZTM SQL course on SQL databases using Postgres